Let’s Live Off Our Pantry

-If I really need bread and don’t want to make my own- ( usually I choose this route when I am dedicated to cutting back on expenses because it’s so much cheaper) I will use the search tool here and type in bread.
-This way I’m focused on the one item and not being led astray by all the other Grocery items on sale for the week.
+If I need bread and don’t want to make my own- ( usually I choose this route when I am dedicated to cutting back on expenses because it’s so much cheaper), I will use the search tool here and type in bread.
+This way, I’m focused on the one item and not being led astray by all the other Grocery items on sale for the week.

 Below is the meal menu I created using the items in my pantry and what I have in my Fridge/Freezer.
-Everyone’s menu will be different and I have more than the usual amount of meat right now in the freezer.
+Of course, everyone’s menu will be different, and I have more than the usual amount of meat right now in the freezer.

-Hunting season has begun which means we need to clear out the freezer and get ready for the new!
-During our really cheap times, I didn’t even buy any other meat except for venison.
+Hunting season has begun, which means we need to clear out the freezer and get ready for the new!
+I didn’t even buy any other meat during our cheap times except for venison.

 Here are the meals I came up with.
-I won’t make them in this order I’ll change it up so we don’t eat chicken soup three times a week!
+Although, I won’t make them in this order.
+I’ll change it, so we don’t eat chicken soup three times a week!